 Installing the AMDGPU-Pro Driver

 There are three simple steps involved in the installation of the AMDGPU-Pro Driver: Download, Extract, and Install.
-The instructions to perform the installation are intended for a Red Hat 7.3 or Red Hat 6.8 installation and should take less than 10 minutes to complete.
-Before installing the driver, a quick note on how to check if your system alre ady has AMDGPU-PRO installed.
+The instructions to perform the installation are intended for a SUSE Linux Enterprise Linux 12 SP2 installation and should take less than 10 minutes to complete.
+Before installing the driver, a quick note on how to check if your system already has AMDGPU-PRO installed.
 In addition, the recommended best practice is to bring the system up-to-date before starting the driver installation, with:

-The easiest way to find out if you have AMDGPU-Pro already installed on your Red Hat System is via an RPM query.
+The easiest way to find out if you have AMDGPU-Pro already installed on your SUSE system is via an RPM query.
 Using the following command at a terminal will provide you with the version of the AMDGPU-Pro stack on your system, or if providing no output, informs you that there are no packages found:

 rpm -qa | grep amdgpu-pro